Tymotheus/Cmentarz-Radosc/readme.md

 Added valid forms on the frontend site.

 Note 10.02.2021:
-To start/create the base we need to use function db.create_all() (after importing db from Radosc)

-Projekt na Bazy Danych 1

-Stack: Flask
+Watched Correy's flask tutorials and have working skeleton; created basic logic and ERD diagram.

+<h2>Databases 1 course project </h2>

+* <b>Frontend:</b> HTML + Bootstrap
+* <b>Backend:</b> Python & Flask
-Bazka: PostgreSQL
+* <b>Database:</b> PostgreSQL
-Łączenie pythona z Postgresem - paczka psycopg2

-Development:
+* <b>Python + Postgres connection:</b> psycopg2 package

+<h3>Further development:</h3>

-Rewriting postgres decorators in database.py
-Making one universal decorator instead of the current two.
+* Rewriting postgres decorators in database.py.
+Making 1 universal decorator instead of the current 2.
+* Adding appropriate feedback when the searched deadman does not exist (error/warning prompt)
+* Adding constraints to the database (so one deadman can have only a tombstone OR a crypt and a coffin OR an urn)
+* Adding proper authorisation and access levels for customers/workers